 We are helping where we can

 The biggest difficulty for employers is that people have widely differing views about how seriously to take this pandemic, from social distancing, to wearing a face covering.
 From Government conspiracies to genuine fears for themselves and their families.
-A recent positive case at a local school created very passionate responses from people on social media, with some parents immediately pulling their children out, demanding the whole school be deep cleaned.
-Do you think that is a proportionate cleaning response?

 This makes putting the right controls in place a nightmare for employers but they have to put a suitable and sufficient management system in place.

-We recently helped a local engineering company pose all of these questions and put a Covid risk assessment in place for his buildings and his staff and we talked through all these important questions and many more.
+We recently helped a local engineering company pose all of these questions and put a Covid risk assessment in place for their buildings and staff and we talked through all these important questions and many more.
 From social distancing floor markings, to posters and other information.
 From cleaning touch points on machines, to carrying out deep cleaning and fogging solutions in the event of a positive case.

 If you have any questions, or you would like our help, don't hesitate to get in touch.